What Does CBD Stand For?

 The medical establishment has long been cautious about using any form of cannabis when treating IBD.
 Despite knowing about the plant’s anti-inflammatory properties, the psychoactive properties of THC created treatment conflicts.

-But more widespread cultivation of high-quality hemp along with improved processes for isolating CBD during extraction, have led more clinicians to prescribe CBD to patients.
+But more widespread cultivation of high-quality hemp along with improved processes.
+Similarly, for isolating CBD during extraction, have led more clinicians to prescribe CBD to patients.

 Unofficial reports from physicians and their patients with IBD are almost entirely positive.
-People who have suffered the symptoms of IBD for years have regained a noticeable level of quality of life while using CBD.
+People who have suffered the symptoms of IBD for years have regained a noticeable level of quality of life.

 Clinically, an important awareness came from a 2012 study about CBD and inflammatory bowel diseases (IBD).

-In that study, researchers realized that CBD likely interacts with receptor sites beyond the endocannabinoid system.
+In that study, researchers realized that it likely interacts with receptor sites beyond the endocannabinoid system.
 Specifically, CBD may interact with peroxisome proliferator-activated receptor-gamma (PPARG).

 Anyone being treated for IBD likely knows about PPARG.
 These receptors play a role in metabolizing fats.
 The improper functioning of PPARG can cause inflammation at the cellular level of the digestive system.